textadventures/quest/docs/quest5_8.md

 LOOK AT now counts how many times an object has been looked at

-TAKE ALL will ignore any object with "notall" set to true
+TAKE ALL will ignore any object with "not_all" set to true

 Transcripts and logging now possible